AlvaroAlonsoFlor/wk03_weekend_homework/weekend_hw_cinema.md

   - CRUD actions (create, read, update, delete) customers, films and tickets.
   - Show which films a customer has booked to see, and see which customers are coming to see one film.

-### Basic extensions:
+### Basic extensions: DONE
-  - Buying tickets should decrease the funds of the customer by the price
+  - Buying tickets should decrease the funds of the customer by the price DONE
-  - Check how many tickets were bought by a customer
+  - Check how many tickets were bought by a customer.
+DONE
   - Check how many customers are going to watch a certain film DONE

 ### Advanced extensions: